 What is cryptocurrency?

-Cryptocurrency is a digital currency that can be used for payment of online goods and services from merchants.
-It is powered by blockchain technology which is a secure system of recording information and transactions in codes in a way that it is difficult or impossible to access, change, or hack.
+Cryptocurrency is a digital currency for payment of online goods and services from merchants.
+It relies on the blockchain technology which is a secure system of recording information and transactions in codes.
+This way, data is difficult or impossible to access, change, or hack.

 Among the many brands, Bitcoin is the most popular cryptocurrency.
 Bitcoin is considered the world’s first cryptocurrency, which was created in 2008.
 This virtual currency gained its popularity in the Philippines in 2017, when its value jumped from $1,000 to $19,000.